adap/flower/doc/source/docker/tutorial-quickstart-docker.rst

-:og:description: Follow this quickstart guide to containerize a Flower federated learning project and run it end to end using Docker, including SuperLink, SuperNode, and ClientApp setup.
+:og:description: Follow this quickstart guide to containerize a Flower federated learning project and run it end to end using Docker, this includes the setup for SuperLink, SuperNode, and ClientApp.

 .. title:: How-to Tutorial: Quickstart with Docker for Flower Federated Learning

 .. meta::
-   :description: Follow this quickstart guide to containerize a Flower federated learning project and run it end to end using Docker, including SuperLink, SuperNode, and ClientApp setup.
+   :description: Follow this quickstart guide to containerize a Flower federated learning project and run it end to end using Docker, this includes the setup for SuperLink, SuperNode, and ClientApp.

 Quickstart with Docker
 ======================